wy3148/cabdata/README.md

 ## Design

-Features:
+Features: <br />
-1 Cabdata application provide restful API service.
+1 Cabdata application provide restful API service. <br />
-2 Users can all service to get trips information for NY drivers.
+2 Users can all service to get trips information for NY drivers.<br />
-3 Use can choose to get those information from cache or from db directly 4 User can also clear the cached data
+3 Use can choose to get those information from cache or from db directly<br />
+4 User can also clear the cached data<br />

 Backend cache:
 1 So far cache is implemented with 'LRU' cache.
-To support restful API and go cocurrency, We implement a thread-safe LRU cache with golang opensource code.
+To support restful API and go cocurrency, We implement a thread-safe LRU cache with golang opensource code.<br />

-2 We design system correctly so we could use other cache system like redis in future.
+2 We design system correctly so we could use other cache system like redis in future.<br />

 ## Install And the API description